eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

     </application>
     ```

-   You can enable or disable the NFC engagement in your app by calling the `EudiWallet.enable(Activity)`
+   You can enable or disable the NFC engagement in your app by calling the `EudiWallet.enableNFCEngagement(Activity)`
-   and `EudiWallet.disable(Activity)` methods.
+   and `EudiWallet.disableNFCEngagement(Activity)` methods.

    In the example below, the NFC engagement is enabled when activity is resumed and disabled
    when the activity is paused.